Gilder/Carver/Senior Restoration Specialist

 An accomplished artist herself, Gloria loves animals and nature.
 In the summer, she spends most of her spare time gardening, when her drawing and painting take a back seat.

 Ian has more than 18 years’ experience in the picture framing industry in addition to over 28 years’ experience working with wood and 14 with metal.
 A native of Edinburgh, Scotland, Ian studied art at the city’s Telford College.
-In the States, he took welding classes in metal art at Mesa College in Arizona and expanded his woodworking repertoire to include wood turning and furniture making.
+In the U.S., he took welding classes in metal art at Mesa College in Arizona and expanded his woodworking repertoire to include wood turning and furniture making.

 Lead Designer/Master Framer